oowekyala/wikimap/README.md

 ## Design

-The program can be described as a set of independent scripts, which in order operate the following operations :
+The program is made up of several scripts, which:

 1. *Download* a set of articles in the wikipedia XML flavour
 2. *Parse* this XML file into another XML file which contains only relevant information (article titles, links and category information)